great-aryan/MyFirstCalculator/README.md

 # MyFirstCalculator
-- I made this calculator when i was in 6th standard : 2015
+- I made this calculator when I was in 6th standard : 2015 using C# and VisualBasic
 - That time i was used C# for programming the calculator
 - I made this standalone windows executable calculator in VisualStudio Community 2010